chuigda/Project-CL/README.md

  - 73 characters per line at most
  - use `CCTY` for types, `CCFN` for functions
  - always use `/* */` instead of `//`
+ - no special naming rules for internal stuffs
+ - `type *var` for variable declarations and parameters
+ - `type* func()` for function return types
+ - define assistantial macros in implementation files